-Image and Text contributed by Dev Kumar Vasudevan
+Image and Narrative contributed by Dev Kumar Vasudevan

 This image as my mother Mrs. Ponnamma Vasudevan tells me, is when my father, then a Major & a senior instructor at one of the wings of Military College of Telecommunication Engineering (MCTE), Mhow, was going to deliver a lecture to student officers attending the Higher Command (HC) course at the College of Combat, presently known as Army War College.
 The Signal Officer in Chief (SO-in-C) Lt.
 Gen. I.D Verma (right) had also attended this talk along with the then MCTE Commandant Brigadier Pinto.
 The SO-in-C is the senior most Signals officer and one of the principal staff officers to the Chief of Army Staff (COAS).